fiskl-accounting/help-docs/docs/Settings-Configurations/tax-settings.md

 For example when creating French VAT tax, you would apply for a French VAT number and assign the appropriate VAT rate to that EUR Tax ID.

 :::info[tip]
-You can set a sales tax as your primary tax by clicking the star icon on the right.
-Once set, this tax will automatically be added when you create new line items.
+You can set a sales tax as your primary tax using the star icon on the right.
+This tax will then automatically be added when you create new line item.
 :::

 ### 2. Tax Groups